flareman/homebridge-caddx-interlogix/README.md

 Feel free to contact me with any suggestions.
 I will try to keep an eye on pull requests and the issue tracker, if my day job life allows it.
 If you feel like it, you can [buy me a coffee](https://paypal.me/flareman?locale.x=en_US) :).
 Also make sure to thank [Chris](https://github.com/caronc) for his original work, it was what made this possible.

-## Issues / TODO
+## TODO / Issues
 There are a few kinks that need ironing out, namely:

+1. At present, even though cached accessories are restored properly, if you define any overrides, Homebridge retains the old (overrided) sensor in its cache.
+Theoretically this should not work, as the accessories retain the same unique ID and are updated after they are restored from cache.
+It might be a Homebridge bug, I'll have to look more into it.
+For now, you'll just have to remove the deprecated accessories by hand from the Homebridge Config UI X.
-1. Burglar alarm reporting works; however, it is the only kind of alarm that triggers the accessory.
-Medical, fire, panic and duress alarms do not get reported at the time.
+2. Burglar alarm reporting works; however, it is the only kind of alarm that triggers the accessory.
+Medical, fire, panic and duress alarms do not get reported at this time.
 Arming/disarming/chime capabilities and sensor reporting is not affected, though.
-2. I have an idea of adding time "persistence" to the radars, that is, if a radar detects movement, the sensor should be able to report it for more than a few seconds (e.g. for a minute or two).
+3. I have an idea of adding time "persistence" to the radars, that is, if a radar detects movement, the sensor should be able to report it for more than a few seconds (e.g. for a minute or two).
 This is, for example, the default behavior of Xiaomi/Aqara motion sensors, albeit their implementation locks out new detections for two whole minutes, with no option for different time windows.

+## Changelog

+* 1.0.3 Added override customization option to zone sensors
+* 1.0.2 Fixed URI decoding in zone and area names
+* 1.0.1 Fixed '%20' instead of blank in zone names
+* 1.0.0 Initial release